microsoft/onnxruntime/docs/reference/operators/MobileOps.md

 title: ORT Mobile operators
 parent: Operators
 grand_parent: Reference
-nav_order: 2
+nav_exclude: true
 ---

+# **IMPORTANT: The ORT Mobile pre-built packages with reduced operator support are no longer available starting from 1.19.
+Please use the versions with full operator support or do a custom build.**

 # ORT Mobile Pre-Built Package Operator and Type Support

 These are the operators and types included in the ORT Mobile pre-built packages for each release.
 Supported operators and types selected are based on what is required to support float32 and quantized versions of popular models.
-The full list of input models used to determine this list is available [here](https://github.com/microsoft/onnxruntime/blob/main/tools/ci_build/github/android/mobile_package.required_operators.readme.txt).
+The full list of input models used to determine this list is available [here](https://github.com/microsoft/onnxruntime/blob/v1.17.3/tools/ci_build/github/android/mobile_package.required_operators.readme.txt).

 | Release | Documentation |
 |---------|---------------|